"I am firm in my belief that a teacher lives on and on through his students.

 Justin left Horizon in March of 2008 to enroll at Ohio State University and pursue his dream of teaching middle school.
 I was asked to help cover the workload for Safe & Sound and within a few weeks was balancing both LiveWorship and Safe & Sound adequately enough that I was offered to pick up the job responsibilities.
 With the economy, increased job responsibility only means more job security so it seemed like a real blessing to find myself doing more work.
 I am always happy to learn another skill and and had been curious about the work that Justin was doing so it been enjoyable to jump in and learn how to design and install security systems.

-In 2009, LiveWorship will be experiencing a transition that will hopefully allow the team to take the project in a new level.
-I have been elevated to a Product Manager at Horizon and the security business unit has become my primary responsibility.
+In 2009, I was elevated to a Product Manager at Horizon and the security business unit became my primary responsibility.